GiacomoAru/Uncrtainty_Aware_Safe_Reinforcement_Learning/README.md

   - summary tables for each model, environment, and uncertainty threshold
   - synthetic “score” metrics combining safety and efficiency indicators

-- `results_plots/` – all visual results and analysis figures:
-  - plots used in the thesis (activation curves, Pareto frontiers, ROC-like curves, etc.)
-  - environment visualizations and model comparisons
-  - high-resolution images ready for LaTeX integration

 ## Reproducibility

 The repository includes everything needed to reproduce the experimental results: